JRoybalDev/epk-template-v1/README.md

 The `contact` navigation item is supported, but it renders as a `mailto:` link to the booking email instead of a standalone `/contact` route.

 The public site reads from `GET /api/epk`.
-If no EPK has been imported yet, the public shell shows a setup state.
+If no EPK has been saved or imported yet, the public shell shows a setup state.

 ## API Reference